occ-data/edc.occ-data.org/content/nwm/getdata.md

 ### National Water Model Retrospective Version 1.2

-* 24 Year retrospective simulation (Jan 1 1993 - Sept 30 2016)
+* 25 Year retrospective simulation (Jan 1 1993 - Dec 31 2017)
 * A reanalysis rather than a reforecast (forcing different than real-time runs)
 * Output fields are fewer and less frequent than real-time to conserve space
 * Provides historical context to current conditions
 * Can be used to infer flow frequencies and perform temporal analyses
-* 32 Tb in size, with hourly streamflow output and 3-hourly land surface output
+* 584,384 objects, 21.7 Tb in size, with hourly streamflow output and 3-hourly land surface output

-#### Reanalsys Technical Details
+#### Reanalysis Technical Details

 * Forced with [NLDAS](http://www.emc.ncep.noaa.gov/mmb/nldas/) and [NARR](https://www.esrl.noaa.gov/psd/data/gridded/data.narr.html)
 * 1992 used as a warmup period so the data in 1993 is good.